 The future of Session Replay and Big Data Analytics

 Embedded analytics are being incorporated into applications to make insights accessible to non-technical business users.
 Nucleus predicts that in the next seven years, 90 percent of business users will interact with analytics at least once per day but only 15 percent will realize they are doing so.

-by 2018, more than one half of large organizations globally will compete using deep analytics and proprietary algorithms, causing the disruption of entire industries.
+Gartner asserts that by 2018, more than one half of large organizations globally will compete using deep analytics and proprietary algorithms, causing the disruption of entire industries.
 By 2020, Gartner analysts predict that through the use of intelligent business analytics, information will be used to reinvent, digitalize, or eliminate 80% of business processes.

 At Glassbox*, we predict the major trends for 2017 to be the cross-departmental use of big data by analyzing digital channels from the point of view of the customer’s experience and the emergence of automatic insights.
 With website session recording and replaying the digital journey we can gain an insight into the experience, the needs and the expectations of the customer.